m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

  }
 ```

-By default its good practice to enable common folders such as - "Drafts, Junk, Sent, Trash" for better usage and tracking of the mails sent and recieved.
+By default its good practice to enable common folders such as - "Drafts, Junk, Sent, Trash" for better usage and tracking of the mails sent and received.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_17.png)